Benefits of EDMS: Electronic Document Management System Advantages

 advantages and disadvantages of edms

-Audit trail is a function that notifies listed people if changes have been made to the document.
+Audit trails are a function that notifies listed people if changes have been made to the document.
+They enable organizations to track document revisions, monitor user activity, and demonstrate compliance during audits, thereby minimizing legal risks associated with document management.
 It’s an indispensable assistant for project managers who must keep a close eye on the project.

 7. Security and Levels of Protection